maymikb/e-commerceBackEnd/README.md

 ## Purpose
-This app was made to familiarize developers with the back end design for e-commerce sites,  to mae for easier communicationbecause they are prevalent platforms that generate trillions of dollars yearly, and only continue to grow as the online market is always branching out
+This app was made to help familiarize developers with the back end design for e-commerce sites,  to mae for easier communicationbecause they are prevalent platforms that generate trillions of dollars yearly, and only continue to grow as the online market is always branching out

 ## Description